-Do not lift or transport the inverter alone.
-To prevent injury, get another person to help you.
+■ Do not lift or transport the inverter alone.
+Involve at least one or two other persons to avoid injury.

 - Do not tip the inverter onto its side.
 Avoid tilted positions. - Only place the inverter down on its back. - Do not place the inverter down on its side or on the top.